Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 ![wso_weapon_delivery_panel](../../img/wso_weapon_delivery_panel.jpg)

-The Weapon Delivery Panel permits the aircrew to use the WRCS TGT FIND functions in LABS (ARBCS) modes- those found on the left side of the pilot's Delivery Mode Knob.
+The Weapon Delivery Panel permits the aircrew to use the WRCS TGT FIND functions in LABS (ARBCS) modes - those found on the left side of the pilot's Delivery Mode Knob.

 The TGT FIND switch on the panel functions the same as the TGT FIND mode on the